-By now it should be safe to say that you have definitely heard of fibre.
-No not the fibre you eat but rather the fibre internet that helps you order something to eat.
-Well, if you are still unsure about the fibre internet I am referring to, let me start at the beginning, by explaining fibre-optic undersea cables.
+By now, it is safe to say you have heard of fibre albeit not the fibre you eat but the fibre internet that helps you order something to eat.
+Consequently this fibre internet gets delivered to nations using fibre optic undersea cables.

 There are currently five main submarine cables off the West Coast of South Africa:

 1. Equiano Cable

 Owned by Google and runs from Portugal to South Africa and is in fact named after a Nigerian born writer and abolitionist, Olaudah Equiano, who was enslaved as a young boy.